-§ 49.3 Procedures for registration.
+§49.3 Procedures for registration.

+(a)

-- (a) - (5) Amendments.
+(5) Amendments.
 If any information reported on Form SDR or in any amendment thereto is or becomes inaccurate for any reason, whether before or after the application for registration has been granted under this paragraph (a), the swap data repository shall promptly file an amendment on Form SDR updating such information.

-12. Revise § 49.5 to read as follows:
+10. Revise the paragraph heading for § 49.4(c) to read as follows: